 It is a telephone helpline providing information, support and encouragement to kidney cancer patients, their carers and families.
 It became active on 10 March 2011, World Kidney Day.

-Members of our friendly and helpful patient support team are all cancer patients or nurses.
-They all have firsthand experience of cancer and knowledge of the kidney cancer treatment pathway.
-They are happy to talk with you and offer help and support based on their personal experience of living with cancer.
+Members of our friendly and helpful patient support team all have experience of cancer and knowledge of the kidney cancer treatment pathway.
+They are happy to talk with you and offer help and support based on their knowledge of both the disease, and the demands of living with cancer.

 Our Careline provides the means for patients to make contact with someone who knows exactly how you might be feeling; this understanding and empathy from another patient can provide a great deal of comfort during your cancer journey.